top of page

 Is Social Prescribing the same as Active Signposting?

-On the other hand, Active Signposting is a more immediate and directive practice where staff, often at the reception level, provide information and guidance about the most appropriate services or resources based on their needs.
+Active Signposting is a more immediate and directive practice where staff, often at the reception or first-contact level, provide information and guidance about the most appropriate services or resources based on an individual’s needs.
 This could involve directing someone to a specific clinic, providing contact details for support organisations, or offering self-help resources.
-While both methods aim to enhance patient care by leveraging community resources, Social Prescribing involves a more comprehensive and ongoing support mechanism.
-In contrast, Active Signposting is about providing quick, effective guidance to the right services.
+The effectiveness of Active Signposting often depends on the individual’s confidence, motivation, and ability to follow up and engage with the services they are signposted to.

 What type of activities are people referred to as part of Social Prescribing?